mikgroup/arc_zte/README.md

 To save gifs from reconstructed numpy arrays, [`array2gif`](https://github.com/tanyaschlusser/array2gif) was used.

-A `requirements.txt` file is also provided with exact versions used in our tests.
+A `requirements.txt` file is also provided for convenient virtual environment setup.